JehrosArina/My-Refocus-Assignments/README.md

 I used to play basketball as one of my favorite hobbies.
 However, these past 3 months, I diverted my attention into writing a programming codes.
 In fact, I was able to create a basic portfolio using HTML and CSS.
 I also studied javascript and watch video tutorials prior joing the bootcamp just to make sure that I could keep up the learning pace.
 I could say now, that writing a code is my hobby.

+//MY GOAL FOR THIS YEAR//

+MY goal for this year, is to be able to learn all the programming fundamentals and master the skills for web development.

 //REASON WHY YOU WANT TO BE A WEB DEVELOPER//

 Web developer is my dream job.
 I want to become a  web developer so I can land a job in the IT industry and I earn well.
 On top of that, Once I've already mastered the skills, I would love to empower those aspirant people whom want to dive in this Tech environment to share my knowledge so their lives may change too.